PublicDomainRelease/GWM-2005/readme.txt

    |    |--test-win  ; batch files to run verification tests

-It is recommended that no user files are kept in the GWM2005.1_5_1 directory structure.
+It is recommended that no user files are kept in the GWM2005.1_5_2 directory structure.
 If you do plan to put files in this directory, do so only by creating subdirectories.

-Included in directory GWM2005.1_5_1\doc are Portable Document Format (PDF) files.
+Included in directory GWM2005.1_5_2\doc are Portable Document Format (PDF) files.
 A PDF file is readable and printable on various computer platforms using Acrobat Reader from Adobe.
 The Acrobat Reader is freely available from the following Websites:
       http://www.adobe.com/
       http://www.shareware.com/

 B. INSTALLING

-To make the executable version of the program accessible from any directory, the directory containing the executable (GWM2005.1_5_1\bin) should be included in the PATH environment variable.
+To make the executable version of GWM-2005 accessible from any directory, the directory containing the executable (GWM2005.1_5_2\bin) should be included in the PATH environment variable.
+Also, if a prior release of GWM-2005 is installed on your system, the directory containing the executables for the prior release should be removed from the PATH environment variable.

-As an alternative, the executable file, gwm2005.exe, in the GWM2005.1_5_1\bin directory can be copied into a directory already included in the PATH environment variable.
+As an alternative, the executable file in the GWM2005.1_5_2\bin directory can be copied into a directory already included in the PATH environment variable.
+The sample problems provided with the release (described below) have sample batch files that provide an alternative approach for accessing the executable files.

-On Windows NT systems, from the Start menu, select Settings and then Control Panel.
-Double-click System and select the Environment tab.
-To add a new user variable, enter "PATH" in the Variable field and enter

-   %PATH%;C:\GWMpathname\GWM2005.1_5_1\bin

-in the Value field, Where GWMpathname is the directory path you selected for installing GWM-2005.
-Click Set and then click OK.
-If a PATH user variable already is defined, click on it in the User Variables pane, add ";C:\GWMpathname\GWM2005.1_5_1\bin" to its definition in the Value field, and click OK.
-Initiate and use a new MS-DOS Command Prompt window after making this change.

-On Windows 2000 or XP systems, from the Start menu, select Settings and then Control Panel.
-Double-click System and select the Advanced tab.
-Click on Environment Variables.
-If a PATH user variable already is defined, click on it in the User Variables pane, then click Edit.
-In the Edit User Variable window, add ";C:\GWMpathname\GWM2005.1_5_1\bin" to the end of the Variable Value (ensure that the current contents of the User Value are not deleted) and click OK.
-If a PATH user variable is not already defined, in the User variables pane of the Environment Variables window, click New.
-In the New User Variable window, define a new variable PATH as shown above.
-Click OK.
-Click OK in the Environment Variables window and again in the System Properties window.
-Initiate and use a new MS-DOS Command Prompt window.

 C. RUNNING THE SOFTWARE

-After the executable file in the GWM2005.1_5_1\bin directory is installed in a directory that is included in your PATH, the program is initiated in a DOS Command-Prompt window using the command:
+After the executable file in the GWM2005.1_5_2\bin directory is installed in a directory that is included in your PATH, the program is initiated in a DOS Command-Prompt window using the command: